beejjorgensen/cs344_curriculum/week09/project-9.md

 Page 9: ... and so on ...
 ```

-and those blocks become available for reuse.
+and those pages become available for reuse.

 So let's start a new `Process 3` that needs three pages of memory.
 We'd
 see this happen: